There are thousands upon thousands of eye supplements on the market. A simple Google search will bring up an extensive list.

 The Best Eye Supplements

 Here’s an extensive list of all the best eye supplements you need to be getting.
 If you don’t get these nutrients from your diet, consider taking them in multivitamin form.
-Eye supplements and multivitamins are super convenient and effect ways to take care of your eyes.
+Eye supplements and multivitamins are super convenient and effective ways to take care of your eyes.

 Vitamin E is one of the nutrients included in the second age-related eye disease study above.
 It’s proven to help prevent AMD as well as cataracts.
 Essentially, vitamin E is an antioxidant that protects the cells from free radicals.
 When the cells in your eyes get attacked by free radicals, they can get damaged.
 Thus, allowing AMD and other diseases to develop.
 By protecting the cells, they stay strong and effective in the eyes.
 You can get vitamin E from your diet through leafy greens, tropical fruits and oils.